bryanhughes/proto-crudl/README.md

 understanding.

 ## The special version column
-The proto_crudl framework implements all the necessary code to support tracking changes to a table that with a version column.
+The proto_crudl framework implements all the necessary code to support handling stale changes to a record with a version column.

     {options, [{version_column, "version"}, indexed_lookups, check_constraints_as_enums]},

 In this example, the column is called `version`.
-When a table has this column, proto_crudl will generate code that will automatically handle updating the column value on a good update, as well as guard against updating the table from a stale map.
-If the current value of `version` is `100` and you attempt to update using a map that has the version value of 90, the update will return with `notfound`, otherwise update returns `{ok, Map}`.
+When a table has this column, proto_crudl will generate code that will automatically handle updating the column value on a good update, as well as guard against updating the record from a stale update.
+If the current value of `version` is `100` and you attempt to update using a map or record that has the version value of 90, the update will return with `notfound`, otherwise update returns `{ok, Map}` or `{ok, Record}` (depending on how you generated your code).

 If the column is not present, the tool will automatically inject the column into the table by performing an `ALERT TABLE ...`